 A magnificent finale

-Music that feels like a story that simply must be told.
-Anastasia Kobekina takes the stage at Amare for the first time Amare brings Dvořák’s Cello Concerto to life: warm, lyrical, and passionate.
-Kerem Hasan guides you to Tchaikovsky’s Pathétique, a symphony that slowly takes you from longing to stillness.
+This is music that feels like a story demanding to be told.
+Anastasia Kobekina makes her debut at Amare, bringing Dvořák’s Cello Concerto to life with warmth, grace and passion.
+Kerem Hasan then leads us into Tchaikovsky’s Pathétique, a symphony that moves slowly from longing to stillness.

-The common thread is emotion in motion.
-Dvořák wrote his Cello Concerto while homesickness overwhelmed him in New York; Slavic colors, lyrical lines, and gentle melancholy flow together into a grand, deeply felt work.
-Tchaikovsky’s Pathétique sounds like an inner confession: impulsive, vulnerable, at times desperate, then tender again, and at the end you are gripped by the breathless silence.
-Together they form an evening that feels like a novel in two chapters.
+The common thread running through this programme is emotion in motion.
+Dvořák wrote his Cello Concerto while overwhelmed by homesickness in New York; Slavic colours, lyrical lines and gentle melancholy come together in a grand, deeply felt work.
+Meanwhile, Tchaikovsky’s Pathétique sounds like an inner confession laid bare: impulsive, vulnerable, at times desperate, then tender again, until you are left in breathless silence by the end.
+Together, they form an evening that feels like a novel in two parts.

 Kerem Hasan, conductor